vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 pinda to hin 443, laterest; at 5 percent allowed after

 demand on deposit, purchase price &c.
-458; circumstances under which interest stops running, such as when king dies 425; debtors of all castes may pay i. acc. to rate stipulated 419; four, five or six kinds of 418 419; maximum recoverable at one time from a debtor 422; may be either stipulated at time of loan or not so stipulated 419; may be stipulated with relerence to article pledged or to whether a surety is given 419-420; none allowed in certain cases 406; rate of, differed acc. to mercan tile usage in differept countries 421; rate of, varied also according to the nature of the article lent 422-423 ; rate of, first laid dowa by Vasistha at oth part of principal every mooth if sometbing be pledged 420; rate of, very high in ancient and medieval India 421-422; rate of allowable i, laid down by smrtis 420-422; rates of, were two, three, four or five percent per month acc, to the varna of tbe debtor 421; starts in certain cases even on articles loaned through friendsbip 426-27; taking even agreed interest beyond the rates prescribed by smstis or taking com pouad interest condemned 420; those taking exhorbitant interest con- demned to Hell 421; very heavy
+458; circumstances under which interest stops running, such as when king dies 425; debtors of all castes may pay i. acc. to rate stipulated 419; four, five or six kinds of 418 419; maximum recoverable at one time from a debtor 422; may be either stipulated at time of loan or not so stipulated 419; may be stipulated with relerence to article pledged or to whether a surety is given 419-420; none allowed in certain cases 406; rate of, differed acc. to mercan tile usage in differept countries 421; rate of, varied also according to the nature of the article lent 422-423 ; rate of, first laid dowa by Vasistha at oth part of principal every mooth if sometbing be pledged 420; rate of, very high in ancient and medieval India 421-422; rate of allowable i, laid down by smrtis 420-422; rates of, were two, three, four or five percent per month acc, to the varṇa of tbe debtor 421; starts in certain cases even on articles loaned through friendsbip 426-27; taking even agreed interest beyond the rates prescribed by smstis or taking com pouad interest condemned 420; those taking exhorbitant interest con- demned to Hell 421; very heavy

 interest charged to debtors that carried on trade through forests or